gengo/decanter/document/source/intro/install.rst

     ├── test_runner.py
     └── tests

-Unnecessary file has a lot of to develop the application.
-They are used in the development of decanter itself.
-Will remove them.
+These files are used in the development of decanter itself, and should be removed:

 ::

     mv decanter/decanter tmp && rm -rf decanter && mv tmp decanter

-You would have got a directory like this.
+You should end up with a directory structure like this.
 Congratulations!

 ::